HaiSiong-Tan/E-PINN-Bergman/README.md

 #### 🚀 Getting Started

  - **Opening in Google Colab** -
-simply upload the notebooks and the 'models' folder to Colab and run them as-is.
+simply upload the notebook and the folders to Colab and run them as-is.
  - **Running Locally** -
 if you prefer running locally, install the required packages: